stevekochscience/kjh-vita/README.md

     sudo apt-get install texlive-xetex

 3. Get the version control files from CTAN: http://www.ctan.org/tex-archive/support/vc .
 Follow instructions in the PDF manual.
 E.g., if using git, copy the two files, vc an vc-git.awk to your project directory.

+4. SCRATCH THE ABOVE -- Upgraded to Ubuntu 12.04 LTS.
+Will determine later if this solved the latex problems